• Skip to primary navigation

 You would think that buying apricots at the Provençal market of Apt would result in an apricot tasting sensation?
 Wrong.

 This summer, we were taken by surprise at downright tasteless apricots back home.
 How on earth could we have got that wrong?
-They looked good - but we hadn't tasted one before buying.
+They looked beautiful, but we hadn't tasted one before buying.
 They were expensive too.
 Tonton (uncle) Claude was so annoyed - until I told him they weren't lost.

 halved apricots in a dish with a pot of honey

 What's The Best Way to Cook Apricots?
+Roast Them

 stonewear dish on a French wall in Provence with halved baked apricots, honey and lavender flowers

-For more on apricots, see the apricot market page.
+see the apricot market page

 close-up of melting ice cream - creamy subtle green with sprig of lemon verbena leaves